cyberlife-coder/velesdb/docs/BENCHMARKS.md

 # 📊 VelesDB Performance Benchmarks

-*Last updated: December 2025*
+*Last updated: December 23, 2025 (v0.3.1)*

-This document details the performance benchmarks for VelesDB v0.2.0.
-Tests were conducted on a standard workstation (8-core CPU, AVX2 support).
+This document details the performance benchmarks for VelesDB.
+Tests were conducted on a standard workstation (8-core CPU, AVX2/AVX-512 support).

 > 📈 **See also**: [Performance Optimization Roadmap](./PERFORMANCE_ROADMAP.md) for planned improvements.
 >